Beginner's Guide

 2. Theme Marketplaces

-There are other third-party marketplaces which also provide the best WordPress themes.
+There are other third-party marketplaces which provide the best WordPress themes.
 They have a large collection of themes from where you can pick beautiful themes that suit any kind of website.
-Among the theme vendors, some of the popular WordPress theme marketplaces and shops are:

 3. Theme Developer Companies